 Around and about via foot or car to North Sands for tide-out beach time or a first-come-first-served lunch at the renowned Winking Prawn.
 Take the tractor ferry from town and back to South Sands for sea kayaking and relative peace from town.
 The National Trust property Overbecks proffers epic views, beautiful compact grounds and a fascinating house with a mysteriously short door.

-You’ll have to be quick to secure central Salcombe accommodation.
+You’ll have to be quick to secure a central Salcombe holiday cottage.
 Peaceful Malborough is a couple of miles from Salcombe and South Sands for a more low-key option, or there’s Kingsbridge about 4 miles away (or up the estuary if you’re with boat).
 For those choosing to stay on the other side of the estuary near Mill Bay and East Portlemouth, Salcombe is accessible by the foot ferry, and the tranquillity of East Prawle is just over the hill.